-Procuring the operations and maintenance contract scope of services as one contract provides for the opportunity of economies of scale in shared labor and equipment resources for efficiency and greater opportunity for lower cost of operations and maintenance.
-However, the RFP was structured to give the Receiver the flexibility to opt to select different proposers for different portions of the work instead of awarding it to one proposer.
+Procuring the operations and maintenance contract scope of services as one contract provides for the opportunity of economies of scale in shared labor and equipment resources for efficiency and greater opportunity for lower cost.
+However, the RFP was structured to give the Receiver the flexibility to have opted to select different proposers for different portions of the work instead of awarding it to one proposer.
 It was clear from the proposals received that the bidders' proposal structures relied on getting the entire work in the RFP and not splitting the work with another contractor.